Faith and Photography

 The more you know about the company and the organizational structure, the easier it is to handle these requests.

-When you know that the client’s boss is making a request, I can handle this much differently when it is just another department.
+When you know the client’s boss is making a request, I can handle it very differently than when it is just another department.

 Handling a request